Unlock Success: Key Marketing Trends To Follow Before for 2024

 Stay aware that overuse, saturated content, or content posted just for posting will negatively affect engagement.
 You don't have to have something to post every day.
 Work on attracting and engaging your audience while being careful not to annoy them by presenting low-quality and simply space-filling content.

 Optimizing for Voice Search

 When you're trying to attract a consumer's attention via a social media post, blog post, or search engine results listing, you can use several keywords to help that consumer find you.
 But when the customer is shopping using, for example, Alexa or Google Assistant, the only relevant keywords are within the command spoken to Alexa or Google Assistant.
 You must have the most relevant words throughout your online marketing, reviews, and ratings.

 Virtual Reality (VR) and Augmented Reality (AR)

 It is admittedly early in the game when using VR and AR in digital marketing.
 The impact will become huge, but the timing is unknown.
 These methods are different, and no one can say which will dominate.

 There is a bit of a consensus that, initially, AR will dominate.
 A good example is IKEA's app, which lets customers bring furniture home digitally before purchasing.

 For a bite-sized version, you can look to the AR Snapchat filters that put dancing figures wherever you point your camera.
 This enables placing a brand figure or logo directly in a personal space for each user.

 Normal is a Chatbot

 The novelty of chatbots will fade —or maybe it already has— but their use will become more widespread, and they will be ever easier to use.
-To be ahead of the curve, develop a chatbot for your brand.
+To be ahead of the curve, develop and implement an AI chatbot for your brand.
 This can be the difference between closing a sale or losing the customer to a competitor with an easy-to-use chatbot already up and helping customers.

 Greater interactivity provides new experiences for buyers when they go online.